 Primary Responsibilities: Each LES will report directly to the National Election Supervisor (NES).
 Together they are responsible for the election being conducted in the fairest possible manner.
 The NES will train each LES and provide templates and guidelines to be used throughout the process.
 Please note that while there is a strict election timeline, each LES will need to be flexible and creative with respect to each task.
 The position has several distinct phases with various responsibilities.

-Phase I: Nomination Period
+Phase I: Nomination Period (Start date to Oct 24)

 - Raise general awareness about the election on-air, in the local station community and online.